Muzamil-Sattar/Muzamil-Sattar/README.md

   console.log(String.fromCharCode(
   109, 117, 122, 97, 109, 105, 108 ));

-- 👀 I’m interested in Cricket
+- 👀 I’m interested in Programming 😎
 - 🌱 I’m currently learning  React_Js

 - 📫 How to reach me 👇👇 ... paste this code in console using F12 for magic 😎